laurabc21/TFM/README.md

-# Informal Register in Machine Translation: A Corpus-Based Evaluation of LLMs
+# Informal Register and LLMs

 ## Overview